Lyrics

 < Post in progress >

 “The Littlest Rebel” takes its title from a 1935 film directed by David Butler and starring Shirley Temple (see Wikipedia).
 Temple (1928 – 2014) was seven years old when the film was released.
 “Rebel”, in the context of the film, signifies the secessionist Confederate states at the time of the American Civil War.
 The film was regularly shown on British and American T.V., but had been broadcast on the UK’s Channel 4 on Sunday 21 May 1989, shortly before the album on which it appears, Extricate, was recorded.
-Shirley Temple-Black, a long-serving diplomat by this point, turned sixty and published her autobiography, Child Star, in 1988.
+Shirley Temple Black, a long-serving diplomat by this point, turned sixty and published her autobiography, Child Star, in 1988 (as far as I can tell, it was published in the U.K. by Headline in the autumn of 1989).
+A biography of Temple by Anne Edwards was published in late 1988.

 Footnotes